 Chapter 1

-Chapter 1 introduced me to the fundamentals of ArcGIS Online and how Web GIS allows data, maps and applications to be shared and accessed by any individual around the world.
+Chapter 1 introduced me to the fundamentals of ArcGIS Online and how Web GIS allows data, maps and applications to be shared and accessed by anyone around the world.
 I was able to learn how to create a feature layer from a CSV file, add attachments and even build a web app using the Attachment Viewer template.
-Web GIS is powerful because it makes mapping both interactive and collaborative, with advantages like easy access, cross-platform compatibility and low maintenance.
-I have also learned about the key components of a web map that are basemaps, operational layers, and tools, which work together, making information functional, clear and visually appealing.
+Web GIS is powerful because it makes mapping both interactive and collaborative with advantages like easy access, cross-platform compatibility and low maintenance.
+I also learned about the key components of a web map that are basemaps, operational layers and tools which work together and makes information functional, clear and visually appealing.

 Chapter 2

 Chapter 2 was all about smart mapping and storytelling.
-I learned how to publish feature layers using geocoding, style them using smart mapping, and enhance pop-ups with Arcade expressions, charts, and images.
-This chapter also presented ArcGIS StoryMaps which integrate maps, text and multimedia for telling spatial stories.
-The use of sidecar and swipe blocks enables users to explore relationships and change over time making data easier to understand.
+I learned how to publish feature layers using geocoding, style them using smart mapping and enhance pop-ups with arcade expressions, charts, and images.
+This chapter also talked about ArcGIS StoryMaps which can combine maps, text and multimedia for telling spatial stories.
+The use of sidecar and swipe blocks allows users to explore relationships and change over time making data easier to understand.
 I liked how smart mapping can reveal patterns like population changes or housing trends without needing to analyze each data point manually.

 Application Idea

-One potential application I’d like to do is a StoryMap called Hilliard Growth and Green Spaces.
-It would showcase how Hilliard, Ohio, which is where I am from has grown over the years by highlighting new housing areas, schools and parks.
+One potential application I could do is a StoryMap that would showcase how Hilliard, Ohio, which is where I am from has grown over the years by showing new housing areas, schools and parks.
 This would include photos of local parks and pop-ups with graphs showing population growth.
-I could also do a section on Ohio Wesleyan University where I can map out key campus buildings and green spaces and using a swipe block to compare how the layout of campus has changed with time.
-This would help in visualizing community development and environmental balance here in Central Ohio.
+I could also do a section on Ohio Wesleyan University where I can map out key campus buildings and green spaces while using a swipe block to compare how the layout of campus has changed over time.
+This would help in visualizing community development and environmental balance here in Central and Delaware Ohio.